davidm/lua-inspect/README.txt

 == Changes ==

+20100727
+  SciTE: Fix limited styling range may skip styling (broke in 20100726)

 20100726
   SciTE: apply default styles in script if not specified in properties file.
   SciTE: initial implementation of folding (but currently disabled due to SciTE problems)